 If you are wondering if you can use you own colors from other manufacturers, and whether and if it is okay to mix manufacturers, the answer is yes.
 By all means, use whatever you have and always experiment with your supplies to see what happens.
 I believe one's goal should be to understand "what happens when" so you can begin to predict results--that way you can replicate them when you paint to get the result you want.
 Your result will be somewhat different than mine when you use different materials but that doesn't mean you won't like the results.
 If you've invested in another brand, use it.

-TRACING AN IMAGE ONTO YOUR GOOD PAPER
+TRANSFERRING AN IMAGE ONTO YOUR GOOD PAPER

 There are several ways to deal with tracing.
 I start by printing the image to the size I want to paint it.
 Then, I usually take a sharpie and trace around the main shapes on the image to bring them out.
 Then I either use carbon paper underneath the image and press through the printed image over the sharpie lines, OR I put the image against a light table or bright window to shine through the image underneath my good paper where I capture the lines with a pencil.
 If it makes more sense to you to trace out a line drawing from the black and white image and work with that, then do that first.
+There are also helpful phone apps now to assist you.

 Everyone is different.
 Some of us are realistic in our style and careful, thoughtful, slower in how we approach our subjects.
 These artists make us admire the discipline of study and patience as they develop their work.
 I marvel at the beauty of artwork that seeks to reflect the beauty of the subject as it is before us in nature, in life.
 This kind of approach would be described as almost journalistic and providing a record or document of the subject for historical reference.
 Then there is the opposite personality and approach which is less patience, perhaps more impressionistic, and looser overall.
 These artists (I am one of those) want their artwork to make an honest and accurate reference to the subject; we want our subject to be recognizable but the feeling of it may be a bigger priority than the smaller details.